mrled/keymap.click/docs/devnotes.md

 * Make the `<kbd>` elements look like mini keys from the board above?
 * For non-`<kbd>` references, put a tiny rectangular key that looks like a small key from above off to the side?

-### Don't parse the key info

-Should just require setting the required class names as HTML in the text.
-It's barely more cumbersome this way, and less code.
-I'm already using HTML in the info anyway... might as well remove all this parsing crap.

 ### Highlight or color change when mousing over diagram annotations